nivlab/opendata/source/_posts/klein2017.md

 - explore/exploit
 ---

-The data from 75 participants in a 2-arm bandit task with novel choice contexts introduced throughout the task.
-Behavior on the task shows agents learn how good an option is relative to an option with which it had previously been paired.
+Data from a study in which N=75 participants completed a 2-arm bandit task with novel choice options introduced throughout the task.